Year 6 2024 - 2025

 Weekly Round Up - 8th September 2023

-It has been an absolute privilege getting to know the children over the last three days and I feel they have really settled in as Year Six pupils.
+It has also been an absolute privilege getting to know the children over the last four days and I feel they have really settled in as Year Six pupils.
 We have been busy getting to know the ropes and I am proud to share that they have all met the expectations set upon them.

 In Maths, we have started to extend our learning of place value looking at numbers up to ten million!
 The children have read, written, ordered and compared a range of numbers and have been willing to attempt challenges to display their understanding!

-This week in English, the children have been recapping on their grammatical understanding of expanded noun phrases, fronted adverbials, and subordinate and relative clauses.
+This week in English, the children have been recapping on their grammatical understanding of expanded noun phrases, fronted adverbials, and subordinate clauses.
 The children have worked very hard on this, creating links in their sentences, and including some wonderful word choices to enhance their writing.

-On Wednesday afternoon, we explored what a great classroom looks, feels, and sounds like.
+On Tuesday afternoon, we explored what a great classroom looks, feels, and sounds like.
 The children worked together to share their opinions, which allowed for excellent discussions.
 We also explored our school rules of what it is to be ready, respectful, and safe.

 A couple of things to note